- Duration: 1 year

 All of this takes place within a friendly, supportive and professional environment within the University Dental Hospital and School in Cardiff, where we do everything we can to ensure you have the very best experience and achieve your academic and clinical goals.

 Typically, you will need to have a primary dental qualification (BDS/DDS or equivalent).

 You must supply evidence that you meet the English language requirements at the point you submit your application.

 The English language requirement for this programme is set by the regulatory body, the General Dental Council (GDC).
 In line with GDC guidelines, acceptable English language evidence includes:

 - IELTS 7.0 with 6.5 in each subskill no more than 2 years prior to the start of the programme, or

-- Evidence of a primary dental qualification that has been taught and examined in English achieved no more than 2 years prior to the start of the programme, or
+- Evidence of a primary dental qualification which has been taught (in its entirety) in a country on the UKVI list of exceptions no more than 2 years prior to the start of the programme, or

 - Evidence of a pass in a language test for registration with a regulatory authority in a country where the first language is English 2 years prior to the start of the programme, Or